fiskWasTaken/jsrl/README.md

 * Global radio shuffle (select Classic GGs).
 * Chat room support, including ID'd user handles.

+Does not support the DJ request system (yet -- not sure if it is a good fit as it may result in battery drain).

 ## Installation

 ### XCode sideloading